icookycom/IDM-Midpoint-POC-Employments-and-Positions/README.md

 <br>

 <b>Storytelling</b><br>
 <a href="https://habr.com/ru/articles/897396/">1.
-Obtaining data from the personnel resource, building information links and structure.</a><br>
+Obtaining data from the personnel resource, building information links and structure</a><br>
 <a href="https://habr.com/ru/articles/904450/">2.
-Assigning roles, creating an AD account, implementing the concepts of Forward Roles and a nickname as a role.</a><br>
+Assigning roles, creating an AD account, implementing the concepts of Forward Roles and a nickname as a role</a><br>
 <a href="https://habr.com/ru/articles/906408/">3.
-Requesting roles by main User to his employments and positions, a supervisor requesting roles for positions of his subordinates.</a><br>
+Requesting roles by main User to his employments and positions, a supervisor requesting roles for positions of his subordinates</a><br>
+<a href="https://habr.com/ru/articles/906408/">4.
+Implementation of Project creation, management of their rights and participants in IDM Midpoint</a><br>
 <br>
 <b>Files from a configured and working Midpoint 4.9.1</b><br>
 Folder contents:<br>